RidleyB/sen/content/_characters/sophie-blanchard.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Wife of Philippe Blanchard, and mother to Isabelle and Michel."
+blurb: "Wife of Lucien Blanchard, and mother to Isabelle and Michel."
 ---

+{% include character-content.html %}